© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Stepaside/Kilgetty Ironworks is a scheduled monument protected by Cadw under reference PE418.
 View the official record →

-Stepaside Ironworks is a Post-Medieval industrial site located near Kilgetty in Pembrokeshire, Wales, representing the region's involvement in iron production during the eighteenth and nineteenth centuries.
+Stepaside Ironworks is a Post-Medieval industrial site located in the parish of Kilgetty, Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE418.

 Stepaside/Kilgetty Ironworks dates from the post medieval/modern period, and is classified as a ironworks.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Stepaside/Kilgetty Ironworks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE418.